By Eric Elezuo

 It is a message for everybody that the time is up.
-I needed to send that message through him to whoever is out there that is thinking Nigerian youths are inconsequential.
+I needed to send that message through him to whoever is out there thinking Nigerian youths are inconsequential.
 And after that message, Buhari re-echoed their stand in a more devastating way for Nigerians.
 The push back was total because when people hear from Buhari; it becomes official that young people are irrelevant.

 After that conversation what happened?

 That was a little bit ugly after.
-He was trying to leave, and young people have already staged a protest against him; so he had to go upstairs and call for back up to get out of the station without molestation.
+He was trying to leave, but young people have already staged a protest against him; so he had to go upstairs and call for back up to get out of the station without molestation.

 The young people have their ugly side; what is your message for this ugly side and how do you intend to handle it?

 You can’t help with the ugly side of young people.
-I have had encounter with them when I was at the University of Lagos.
+I have had encounters with them when I was at the University of Lagos.
 We had young people who were fighting for democracy, who were human rights activists, and on the other side, there were cult gangs also on campus, and the only way to manage them is to resist the ones outside.
 Some are not resistance to change while some are.
 But we would encourage those who are focused, committed and resolute.